-A Continuation Fee shall be assessed for each subsequent semester while a student remains in the program, g.
-Visiting, Auditing and Exchange Students
+A Continuation Fee shall be assessed for each subsequent semester while a student remains in the program, whether the student is resident for all or part of that semester.
+The semester fee shall be set each year by the Board of Governors.

-See the Graduate Programs 2012/2013 Fee schedule in Fees on p.
+See the Graduate Programs 2013/2014 Fee schedule in Fees on p.
 146.